sc00termcgavin/Documentation/docs/comptia/section1.md

 ### Public Key Infrastructure (PKI)

+### Obfuscation

+- **Data Masking**: Redacting contents of a database field by substituting a string such as X in place.
+- **Salting**: Adds random data to inputs prior to applying a cryptographic function like hashing.
+- **Steganography**: A technique of hiding information within other, non-suspicious data, such as embedding a secret message within an image or audio file.
+- **Tokenization**: Randomly generated token replaces a database field while maintaining the original data on a separate token server.

 ### Tools

 - **Trusted Platform Module (TPM)**: Typically integrated into the motherboard of a computer or device and are designed to enhance the security of the overall computing environment.
 It provides a secure and isolated environment for storing cryptographic keys, performing cryptographic operations, and ensuring the integrity of the system's boot process.